How to protect yourself in case they do.

 This isn’t meant to be an exhaustive list, but it points out that not all files are always at risk.

-In fact, if you're using an image backup program, it's worth noticing that I didn't list ".tib" (Acronis's format), ".mrimg" (Macrium Reflect's) or ".pbd" (EaseUS Todo's).
+In fact, if you’re using an image backup program, it’s worth noting that I didn’t list “.tib” (Acronis’s format), “.mrimg” (Macrium Reflect’s), or “.pbd” (EaseUS Todo’s).
 More often than not, these files are not encrypted.
-Why?
-Well, since they're typically large, the encryption process could take quite a bit of time, making it more likely to be detected before it does its damage.
+Because backup files are large, the encryption process could take a long time, making it more likely that the malware is detected before it does its damage.

 So there are three possibilities for those backup image files:

-- They'll be ignored.
-This is still the most common.
+- They’ll be ignored.
+This is the most common.

-- They'll be encrypted.
-This can happen, but is less frequent.
+- They’ll be encrypted.
+This is less frequent.

-- They'll be deleted.
-This is rarer still, but would leave you without a backup.
+- They’ll be deleted.
+This is rarer still, but it would leave you without a backup.

-While it's infrequent, ransomware can encrypt backups, but we don't know if it will.
-The best we can say is maybe.
+While it’s infrequent, ransomware can encrypt backups, but we don’t know if a specific ransomware variant will.

 What it takes for backups to be encrypted